 2 Work methods

+– The parent entity of Joint-CG-Trust is TSAG.

+– Open to all ITU-T SG13, SG17 and SG20 members.

-– The results of the CG-Trust activities will be reported two weeks prior to each Study Group meeting.
+– The results of the Joint-CG-Trust activities will be reported one month prior to each Study Group meeting.

-– The CG-Trust activities will primarily be conducted through the dedicated mailing list t25cg trust@lists.itu.int but may also include virtual meetings as agreed upon.
+– The Joint-CG-Trust activities will primarily be conducted through the dedicated mailing list t25jcg trust@lists.itu.int but may also include virtual meetings as agreed upon.
 These virtual meetings will be organized using meeting tools supported by TSB.

-– Meeting announcements, including the draft agenda, will be distributed via e-mail at least two weeks in advance.
+– Meeting announcements, including the draft agenda, will be distributed via e-mail at least one week in advance.

-– The CG-Trust Co-convenors will be appointed by the associated Study Groups, respectively.
+– The Joint-CG-Trust Co-convenors will be appointed by the associated Study Groups, respectively.

-– The CG-Trust will remain active until an agreement is reached on the WTSA Action [50/2] among the associated Study Groups.
+– The Joint-CG-Trust will remain active until an agreement is reached by TSAG. .

-– The CG-Trust will report to the respective Study Group and TSAG until the task is concluded.
+– The Joint-CG-Trust will report to the respective Study Groups and TSAG until the task is concluded.

-– The potential extension of the CG-Trust will be decided by the associated Study Groups.
+– The potential extension of the Joint-CG-Trust will be decided by TSAG upon input from the associated Study Groups.

 ______________________